Dominion Energy Supports an Open and Accessible Democratic Process

 Dominion Energy engages registered lobbyists, both federal and state, to support its legislative and regulatory activities.
 These lobbyists are carefully selected and are engaged only with the approval of our senior governmental affairs officer at the appropriate entity.

 Management provides regular updates on lobbying activities to the CEO or to the President of the applicable subsidiary.
 When appropriate, management also discusses Company lobbying activities with Dominion Energy’s Board of Directors as part of its oversight responsibilities.

 Dominion Energy and its subsidiaries and their lobbyists are required to file lobbying reports with the Congress and with state agencies on a regular basis disclosing information about their lobbying activities.
 The reports include information on the issues lobbied, the agencies contacted and the expenditures made, and are available for public review on the websites of the U.S. House of Representatives (http://www.house.gov) and the U.S. Senate (http://www.senate.gov), as noted below.
-In many cases, State reports are made available for review on the applicable state agency website.

 - Dominion Energy maintains and files Lobbying Disclosure Act Registration and Reports (Form LD-2) with the U.S. Congress.
 These reports detail the particular bills and issues on which individual lobbyists had activity, as well as the total lobbying expenses incurred during each calendar quarter.
 Lobbying reports may be found at: http://www.senate.gov/legislative/Public_Disclosure/LDA_reports.htm